tidalcycles/Clean-Samples/README.md

 1. Get your samples together in .wav format, editing them if necessary (see below for advice).
 2. [Create a new repository](https://github.com/new).
-This isn't essential, but consider putting 'Clean-' in front of its name, e.g. 'Clean-303bass' for your 303 bass samples.
+This isn't essential, but consider putting 'samples-' in front of its name, e.g. 'samples-303bass' for your 303 bass samples.
 3. Add your samples to the repository.
 For an example of how to organise them, see this sample pack:
    [tidalcycles/Clean-repetition](https://github.com/tidalcycles/Clean-repetition),